logoHome

 Anas bin Malik (RA) reported that, The Messenger of Allah ﷺ said: “Whoever says (upon leaving his house), this Dua it will be said to him: ‘You have been sufficed and protected, and the devil will go far away from him.
 [Jami At-Tirmidhi]

-Dua When Ascending or Descending
+Dua when Ascending or Descending

 Ibn ‘Umar (RA) reported: Whenever the Prophet ﷺ and his army ascended a height, they would proclaim: “Allahu Akbar (Allah is Greatest),” and when they climbed down, they would proclaim: “Subhan Allah (Allah is free from imperfection).”
 [Riyah As Salihin]

-Supplication For Travelling
+Supplication for Travelling

 Say three times: